dokester/BayesicFitting/docs/EclipsingStars.md

 <p>

-In eq.8 we have the ratio of the masses of the stars, m<sub>1</sub>&nbsp;/&nbsp;m<sub>2</sub>, which is another unknown that appears as an extra parameter in the model.
-Second order approximations would turn the stars into eqq-shapes where the pointy parts are directed to each other, eventually resulting th mass transfer from one star to the other.
-However that would not be the stable situation we should consider.
+In eq.8 we have the ratio of the masses of the stars, m<sub>1</sub>&nbsp;/&nbsp;m<sub>2</sub>.
+When we normalize the sum of the stellar masses to 1, we can have the (relative) mass of star 1, m<sub>1</sub>, as extra parameter, from which the (relative) mass of the second star follows as m<sub>2</sub>&nbsp;=&nbsp;1&nbsp;-&nbsp;m<sub>1</sub>.

+Second order approximations would turn the stars into egg-shapes where the pointy parts are directed to each other, eventually resulting th mass transfer from one star to the other.
+However that would not be the stable situation we would like to consider.

 In the analogous equation for the ellipticity of star 1, the same ratio appears, but now in the inverse.
-So in total we have one extra parameters, governing the tidal distortion, which as a bonus, --for all it's worth--, even represents something physical, the mass ratio of the stars.
+So with one stellar mass as parameter, we can calculate the tidal distortion for both stars.

 Assuming that the total volume of the star is preserved, during tidal distortion, we have that the cube of the (nominal) radius, r, equals the